celsobessa/japu-map-embedder/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple plugin to embed a Japu App map on a WordPress website.
+A simple plugin to embed Japu - Rotas das Vertentes webapp cultural and touristic maps on a WordPress website.

 == Description ==

-This plugin allows the embedding <a href="https://www.japuapp.com.br">Japu App maps</a> on a WordPress website.
+This plugin allows the embedding of <a href="https://www.japuapp.com.br">Japu - Rotas das Vertentes webapp cultural and touristic maps</a> on a WordPress website either by using a shortcode or enabling a map appended to the main content of a page or post

+ATTENTION: this plugin is in it's initial development.
+There may be some bugs and there's no officials support yet.
+If you have any problem using it, open a issue on it's github repository and we will get in touch as soon as possible.

 == Installation ==

-Install it from your WordPress “Plugins > Add New” screen or manually, like this:
+1. Download the master branch from the official Github repository

-1. Upload `japu-map-embedder` folder to the `/wp-content/plugins/` directory
+2. Upload `japu-map-embedder` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
+4. If you are a registered Japu - Rotas das Vertentes partner, add you partner id on Customizer -> Japu App Integration

 == Frequently Asked Questions ==